 If you’ve crossed off everything else in this list and still have some money to put to use, a brokerage account will help you save for other investment goals: a down payment for a house, your child’s college education, starting a business.

-Here, too, I recommend Betterment as my top choice for a brokerage account.
-Other options include Ellevest, a robo-advisor that differentiates itself by focusing on the unique financial challenges and realities faced by women.
+Here, too, I recommend Ellevest as my top choice for a brokerage account.
+Ellevest is a robo-advisor that differentiates itself by focusing on the unique financial challenges and realities faced by women.

 *Quote generated on Bestow.com April 26, 2021